Skip to content

 manager = EntityManager(client, group_id=str(org.id))

-or break isolation. :::
+namespace or breaks isolation. :::

 Write Concurrency